wez/wezterm/term/README.md

-It is full featured, providing terminal escape sequence parsing, keyboard and mouse input encoding, a model for the screen cells including scrollback, sixel and iTerm2 image support, OSC 8 Hyperlinks and a wide range of terminal cell attributes.
+It is full featured, providing terminal escape sequence parsing, keyboard and mouse input encoding, a model for the screen cells including scrollback, sixel and iTerm2 image support, OSC 8 Hyperlinks, Hyperfiles and a wide range of terminal cell attributes.

 This crate does not provide any kind of gui, nor does it directly